dvargas2013/MainPythons/README.md

 **Markov Class** - sliding window over string to get triplets of words to markov chain with
 **pretty** - displays stars to the Terminal
 **SequenceAlignment** - aligns strings so that the most letters fall into the same place
+**DeBruijn** - gives a DeBruijn Sequence given an alphabet and the substring length
 ##Codes.py
 **binary** - changes letters to 8bitBinary
 **eggnog** - it sorta reverses the string in a special way